JimWhiting91/guppy_convergence/selection_scan_analysis/README.md

 Processes the XtX outputs and calculates 10kb windows

 #### R/process_baypassAUX_perSNP.R
 Processes the BayPass auxmodel HP-LP association outputs, for e.g. combines back together the runs from the separate subsets and makes windows and baypass result figures (Figure 3B-D).
 The variant of this `process_baypassAUX_perSNP_noMerge_chr20_scaf94.R` does the same, but does not merge scaffold 94 and chromosome 20 as described in the manuscript.
+Also produces supp figure for scaffold 94 region with coverage comparisons.

 #### R/process_xpehh_perSNP.R
 Processes the XP-EHH outputs from selscan (as described above) and turns to windows.